chenx/ExpressionValidatorLib/README.md

 T = F * T | F / T | F
 F = (E) | num | var

-num is of format a or a.b, cannot be a. or .b,
+num is of format a or a.b, cannot be a. or .b;
-var type1 is of format id,
+var type1 is of format id;
-var type2 is of format id.id,
+var type2 is of format id.id, i.e., a prefix and a suffix separated by a dot (.);
 id is of format [a-zA-Z][a-zA-Z0-9_]+.